All posts

 Why UK first.
 The UK has one of the most active soaring communities in Europe, a hard terrain and weather mix that punishes global models, and a community that has been underserved by closed, browser-only forecast products for years.
 It is also where I fly.
 Starting at home means the first people checking forecast quality against reality are pilots I know.

 Technically, it is also a hard case in the right way.
-The UK is small enough to run cheaply at 4 km, varied enough that the domain actually exercises the model, and well-instrumented with radiosonde sites (Larkhill, Herstmonceux, Lerwick) that make validation tractable.
+The UK is small enough to run cheaply at 4 km, varied enough that the domain actually exercises the model, and close enough to a useful upper-air observation network to make validation tractable.
 If the pipeline works for the UK, it will work anywhere.

 Behind the scenes, the pipeline runs WRF-ARW at 4 km over a domain that covers England, Wales, and southern Scotland, initialised from NOAA GFS at 0.25 degrees.
-Convection is resolved explicitly at 4 km rather than parameterised.
-The physics stack (YSU PBL, Thompson microphysics, Noah-MP land surface, RRTMG radiation) is tuned for convective-scale UK forecasting.
-The full story lives on the model page, and the reasoning behind each choice is getting its own blog series.
+The physics stack today is the well-trodden default set: YSU PBL, WSM3 microphysics, Noah land surface, RRTM/Dudhia radiation, with Kain-Fritsch cumulus still active at this resolution.
+Each of those choices has its own trade-offs and its own blog post, and most of them have a planned upgrade in the queue.

 What is next.
 2 km resolution over the same UK domain is already in development on the same server.
 After that, the next region will almost certainly be continental Europe (France, the Alps, or Spain depending on demand) and then we will work through the list on the coverage page.
 If you want a region prioritised, the waitlist on that page is the signal I use to decide.